• Skip to main content

 SNACCMS was developed by Mark Baumann, J.D., to help his clients, particularly those involved in high conflict family law cases.
 Often, those cases involve one or more adults causing attachment-harm, and the courts are not well organized to help.
 Thus, it is up to the parents to cause attachment-healing, and SNACCMS are one of the most powerful ways to help.
 Clallam County SNACCMS opportunities are available at CCBA.com’s SNACCMS page.
 More information about SNACCMS from Mark Baumann is available here.

-Filed Under: Family Law, Parenting, Parenting Education, SNACCMS
+Filed Under: Family Law, Local feature articles, Parenting, Parenting Education, SNACCMS

 Primary Sidebar